25 March 2025

 GIVEAWAY:

 $300 in total prizes!
 To celebrate this release, Altenew is giving away a $100 gift certificate to 1 lucky winner and a $50 gift certificate to 4 winners!
-Please leave a comment on the Altenew Card Blog and/or each designer’s blog post on the blog hop list below by February 13th for a chance to win.
-Altenew will draw 5 random winners from the comments left on each stop of this blog hop and announce the winners on the Altenew Winners Page on February 15th, 2025.
-The winner of the $100 gift certificate will be chosen from comments left on the Altenew blog.
+Please leave a comment on the Altenew Card Blog and/or each designer’s blog post on the blog hop list below by March 20th 2025 for a chance to win.
+Altenew will draw 5 random winners from the comments left on each stop of this blog hop and announce the winners on the Altenew Winners Page on March 22nd 2025.

 SUPPLIES: